joone/headless-cluster/README.md

 # Headless Cluster [![NPM](https://img.shields.io/npm/v/chatgpt.svg)](https://www.npmjs.com/package/headless-cluster)
 headless-cluster is a fork of the renowned [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) library, designed to streamline and optimize the process of managing multiple puppeteer instances concurrently.
-This project extends the core functionalities of puppeteer-cluster, offering proxy support and other latest puppeteer features.
+This project enhances the core functionalities of puppeteer-cluster by providing proxy support and integrating the latest features of Puppeteer.

 # Proxy support